Scope of the journal:

 Legends for Illustrations

-• Type out legends (maximum 40 words, excluding the credit line) for illustrations using double spacing, with Arabic numerals corresponding in composite images name them as Ia, Ib, Ic etc., When symbols, arrows, numbers, or letters are used to identify parts of the illustrations, identify and explain each one clearly in the legend.
+• The legend (maximum 40 words, excluding the credit line) for illustrations are required to be typed out using double spacing, with Arabic numerals corresponding in composite images name them as Ia, Ib, Ic etc., When symbols, arrows, numbers, or letters are used to identify parts of the illustrations, identify and explain each one clearly in the legend.

-The whole of the literary matter is the copyright of the Editorial Board.
-The Journal, however, grants to all users a free, irrevocable, worldwide, perpetual copy, use, distribute, perform and display the work (either in pre-print or post-print format) publicly and to make and distribute derivative works in non-commercial purpose, subject to proper attribution of authorship and ownership of the rights.
-The journal also grants the right to make small numbers non-commercial use.
-The copyright form duly signed by all the authors should be uploaded to the website (do not send to the journal office) immediately after submitting the manuscript
+The entire contents of the Sahel Medical Journal are protected under Indian and international copyrights.
+The Journal, however, grants to all users a free, irrevocable, worldwide, perpetual right of access to, and a license to copy, use, distribute, perform and display the work publicly and to make and distribute derivative works in any digital medium for any reasonable non-commercial purpose, subject to proper attribution of authorship and ownership of the rights.
+The journal also grants the right to make small numbers of printed copies for their personal non-commercial use under Creative Commons Attribution-Noncommercial-Share Alike 4.0 International Public License.

 (to be tick marked, as applicable and one copy attached with the manuscript)